sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

 ```

 To use Connaisseur with Cosign, configure a validator in `helm/values.yaml` with the generated public key (`cosign.pub`) as a trust root.
-The entry in `.validators` should look something like this (make sure to add your own public key to trust root `default`):
+The entry in `.application.validators` should look something like this (make sure to add your own public key to trust root `default`):

 ```yaml
 - name: customvalidator